adityatodi/reddit-analysis/README.md

-# Analyzing User Behavior, Trends and Communities using Reddit Posts
+# Reddit Data Science Study: Sentiment, Trends, and Community Dynamics

 ## 1. Introduction
 This project revolves around leveraging Reddit data to gain valuable insights and trends.
 Reddit supports a vast variety of discussion and content without many restrictions, enabling users to put forth their opinions free of reservations.
 Analyzing such posts and comments on Reddit can serve as a good opinion when compared to obtaining information from a single source which may be tainted due to restrictions/guidelines.
 The project aims to address sentiment analysis of subreddits and identifying trending topics across various subreddits.